RolRodr/cbwizard/README.md

 - Edit CSV in browser
 - More Exhibit customization options

-Let me know if you have any other suggestions writing up an issue
+Let me know if you have any other suggestions by writing up an issue or submitting a pull request.